The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 What we like

-The Elecane bark collar is truly made for toy breeds; it works for dogs as small as 4 pounds, and is one of your only options if you have a teacup Yorkie.
-It comes with a lightweight controller that measures 1.4″ x 1.1″, and an updated microchip helps prevent false triggers from loud noises or other barking dogs.
+The TrainTrail’s bark collar is truly made for toy-to-medium breeds.
+It’s lightweight and works for dogs as small as 4 pounds, is one of your only options if you have a teacup Yorkie.
+It includes a built-in smart microphone to prevent false triggers from loud noises or other barking dogs.

 What we’d change